storiesjs/website/docs/intro/cdn.md

 sidebar_position: 2
 ---

-Stories provides different packages that can be used to quickly get started using Stories Components in Angular, any other framework, or none at all.
+Stories provides different packages that can be used to quickly get started using Stories Components with framework, or none at all.

 ## Stories Components CDN